urllib3/urllib3/docs/user-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes you want to use :class:`io.TextIOWrapper` or similar objects like a CSV reader
-directly with :class:`~response.HTTPResponse` data.
+directly with :class:`~urllib3.response.HTTPResponse` data.
 Making these two interfaces play nice
-together requires using the :attr:`~response.HTTPResponse.auto_close` attribute by setting it
+together requires using the :attr:`~urllib3.response.HTTPResponse.auto_close` attribute by setting it
 to ``False``.
 By default HTTP responses are closed after reading all bytes, this disables that behavior:

 .. code-block:: python